Flemmbrav/Pak192.Comic/pakset/vehicles/README.md

 - catering_level=4: full size restaurant
 - catering_level=5: luxury restaurant with freshly cooked meals and flamboyant dishes
 - catering_level=5: disco with a cocktailbar

+## Classes

+Different vehicles offer different levels of comfort.
+Do not mistake classes as what